The Elder Scrolls V: Skyrim Review

 The Elder Scrolls V: Skyrim.
 That's all I really need to say for those who know the game, the series, or the experiences waiting within.
 This is the fifth of the main titles (as evidenced by the large Roman numeral V on the title), but it's actually the fourteenth addition to the series including expansions.
 That's a lot of games, so obviously the western RPG-giant Bethesda is doing something right, right?
 Right.

-This new addition to the series is set 200 years past the previous game Oblivion.
+This new addition to the series is set 200 years after the previous game, Oblivion.
 No longer taking place in the Imperial province of Cyrodiil, this game puts you in the frozen northlands of Skyrim where the Nords primarily call home.
-They are a hearty people and absolutely pulled from history as the Vikings of old.
-The game starts with you being a lowly nobody, as they all do, until you discover your true heritage and what your destiny is (according to the Elder Scrolls, ancient texts that predict everything).
-You are “Dovahkiin,” the Dragonborn, and you are destined to fight against the rising dragon menace before they bring about an apocalypse of sorts.
-Being Dragonborn, you have special abilities and powers that nobody else possesses, and it is with those you are able to stand on equal footing against the dragons (otherwise you’d be killed pretty quickly).
+They are a hearty people, clearly inspired by the Vikings of old.
+The game starts with you as a lowly nobody, as they all do, until you discover your true heritage and destiny (according to the Elder Scrolls, ancient texts that predict everything).
+You are Dovahkiin, the Dragonborn, and you are destined to fight against the rising dragon menace before they bring about an apocalypse.
+Being Dragonborn, you have special abilities and powers that nobody else possesses, and it is with those you are able to stand on equal footing against the dragons (otherwise you'd be killed pretty quickly).

-Further changes have been made to streamline the game more, like the journal system and new map as well.
-Overall I would say the changes are honestly all pluses.
-Even with the dragons that will spawn from nowhere, I STILL say this series has made leaps and bounds in terms of progression and making that “perfect” Elder Scrolls game.
+Further changes have been made to streamline the game more, like the journal system and new map.
+Overall, I would say the changes are honestly all pluses.
+Even with the dragons that will spawn from nowhere, I STILL say this series has made leaps and bounds in terms of progression and making that "perfect" Elder Scrolls game.
 For fans of the series, I believe most of these changes will be met with praise and admiration, but there will always be those naysayers out there that prefer Daggerfall over Skyrim.

 Simply Put